Rohithgg/Rohithgg/README.md

 ## 👨‍💻 About Me
 - 🏃‍♂️ Rapid learner & adaptable
 - 🗂️ Productive and organized
-- 🗣️ Sociable, with leadership skills
+- 🗣️ Sociable, leader and also a good contributor.
 - 🤸 Exploring everything tech!

 ---